AdarshBP/drop-it-p2p-file-transfer/README.md

 Lightweight peer-to-peer file sharing (WebRTC data channel) with a simple UI.

-This repository contains DropIt — a small React + Vite app that uses PeerJS for direct P2P file transfers.
+This repository contains DropIt — a small app that uses PeerJS for direct P2P file transfers.
 The UI is built with Tailwind utilities and supports chunked transfers, progress, "Send All", and planned nearby device discovery using Firebase Realtime Database.

 ## Features
 - Peer-to-peer file transfers using PeerJS (chunked uploads + ACKs)
 - Send multiple files and a `Send All` scheduler with concurrency control
 - Received files list with progress and download
-- Router-based UI (Transfer / About / Contact)
 - Planned: "Nearby devices" discovery using Firebase Realtime Database for presence/signaling

 ## Quick start (development)